TengMCing/PhD/Thesis/03-chap3.pdf.md

 ## Conclusion

 In this chapter, we have introduced a distance measure based on Kullback-Leibler divergence to quantify the disparity between the residual distribution of a fitted classical normal linear regression model and the reference residual distribution assumed under correct model specification.
 This distance measure effectively captures the magnitude of model violations in misspecified models.
 We propose a computer vision model to estimate this distance, utilizing the residual plot of the fitted model as input.
-The resulting estimated distance serves as the foundation for constructing a single Model Violation Index (MVI), facilitating the quantification of various model violations.
+The resulting estimated distance serves as the foundation for constructing a single Model Violations Index (MVI), facilitating the quantification of various model violations.

 Moreover, the estimated distance enables the development of a formal statistical testing procedure by evaluating a large number of null plots generated from the fitted model.
 Additionally, employing bootstrapping techniques and refitting the regression model allows us to ascertain how frequently the fitted model is considered misspecified if data were repeatedly obtained from the same data generating process.